Mary Hawkins Butler: Controversies

 In 2020, Initiative 65 was approved in Mississippi, allowing doctors to prescribe medical marijuana.
-This Initiative was approved by a majority of 74%, winning all 82 counties.
+The initiative was approved by 74% of voters with majority support in all 82 counties.
 Mayor Butler filed a lawsuit in the Mississippi Supreme Court asking the court to invalidate the measure.
-On May 14, 2021, the Mississippi Supreme Court ruled 6-3 that Ballot Measure 1 (Initiative 65) was insufficient because it did not comply with the signature distribution requirements in the Mississippi Constitution and held that any subsequent proceeding regarding the initiatives were void.
-In February 2022, legislation was signed into law legalizing medical marijuana.
+On May 14, 2021, the Mississippi Supreme Court ruled 6-3 that Initiative 65 was insufficient because it did not comply with the signature distribution requirements in the Mississippi Constitution and held that any subsequent proceeding regarding the initiatives were void.
+In February 2022, legislation was signed into law, legalizing medical marijuana.